djmasde/clementinewm/README.md

     $ make clean

-To install looks:
+To install looks

- * In the current dir of clementinewm:
+    In the current dir of clementinewm:

     $ cp look $HOME/.config/look